 For more information, contact us at PartnershipDrugFreeCommunities@gmail.com

-Partnership for Drug-Free Communities will be hosting its next Zoom meeting on Wednesday, January 27, 2021 from 10:00 am – 11:30 am.
-The presentation topic will be Fentanyl.
-Ryan Lawyer, Demand Reduction Coordinator, US Drug Enforcement Administration (DEA), St. Louis Division, will be the presenter.
+The Partnership for Drug-Free Communities will be hosting its next Zoom meeting on Wednesday, April 28, 2021 from 10:00 am – 11:30 am.
+The presentation topic will be Substance Use Support Services for Military Personnel.
+Presented by the National Guard and Veterans Affairs.
+There will also be a short Strategic Prevention Framework presentation led by the National Guard.

 One tap mobile